Reve75/health-robot/README.md

-# Desktop Health Assistant Robot - ESP32 Firmware
+# Health Assistant Robot - ESP32 Firmware

 This project is a fork of [xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) that has been modified to serve as a health assistant robot, focusing on medication management and health monitoring.

 ## Original Project

-This firmware is based on the excellent xiaozhi-esp32 project by 虾哥 (Xia Ge), which provides a foundation for ESP32-based AI chatbots with voice interaction capabilities.
+This firmware is based on the excellent xiaozhi-esp32 project by ??????
+(Xia Ge), which provides a foundation for ESP32-based AI chatbots with voice interaction capabilities.

 ## Major Modifications